-Attribute assignment files are simple user- or program-generated text files that can be read using the open command to create attributes and assign their values.
+Attribute assignment files are simple user- or program-generated text files that can be read using the open command to create attributes and assign their values to atomic structures in ChimeraX.
 The format can be indicated with filename suffix .defattr or the open command option format defattr.
 It is the same format as used by Chimera, although the atom specification strings within may differ.
 Existing attributes can be saved in this format.
 Several example files are provided.
+Example commands showing how such a file could be used:

 A hash symbol # at the beginning of a line indicates a comment.
 Basic properties of an attribute are described in control lines of the form: